datavistics/datavistics.github.io/content/posts/arabic-rag-1.md

 Dive into the [consolidate functionality](https://huggingface.co/spaces/derek-thomas/arabic-RAG/blob/main/src/preprocessing/consolidate.py) for more details.

 {{< notice note >}}
-This is the second sticking point, as its not easy to place extra code.
+This is the second sticking point, as it's not easy to place extra code.
 Here is [consolidate.py](https://huggingface.co/spaces/derek-thomas/arabic-RAG/blob/main/src/preprocessing/consolidate.py) in case you aren't using the repository.
 {{< /notice >}}